Feature request #8725

 Done, thank you very much Nyall!

-#109 Updated by Rui Pedro Henriques almost 11 years ago
+#109 Updated by Rui Pedro Henriques about 11 years ago

 Hi, I've tested this on Win7 64 bit with a previous project containing several raster and vector layers.
 Surprinsingly the whole set got slower: even while having only 2 layers enabled it got really heavy and also affected the scroll of the layers list.
 For the moment I'm not able to provide the dataset I was working on but I'll try to recreate the problem with a dataset I can supply.